 There are 3 herds of elk in Point Reyes.
 The largest is fenced in to a 2000 acre peninsula at Pierce Point.
 There are two smaller free-roaming herds near Limantour Beach and Drakes Beach.

-in 2016, during the height of the California drought, HALF of the Pierce Point herd died since they could not walk to get access to fresh water.
-At the same time, the free-roaming herds were fine.
+in 2016, during the height of the California drought, HALF of the Pierce Point herd died.
+The reason for death is due to nutrient loss.
+Because there was no water, vegetation died and the elk simply did not have enough to eat or drink.
+The soil has been degraded and certain minerals are lacking.
+Yet at the same time, the free-roaming herds were fine.
 Local ranchers have been pressuring the park to “better manage” the free roaming elk, including the possibility of killing them.
 The reason is because elk eat grass, and so do their cows.
 Ranchers think that elk have no business eating the grass since they “lease” it.
 However, they are on public land.
 They do not own anything.

 The 2016 incident sparked environmental groups to sue the park for mismanagement.
 By a court order, the park is in process of an Environmental Impact Statement to redo their land management practices taking into account the cattle and dairy industry.
 They are looking at multiple alternatives and exploring their impact-- including options where the Tule Elk will be killed and including options where they wont.
 This process is at least a year-long and by the end one person at the park will sign off on what action will be taken.

 ForELK recognizes that politics and industry should not get in the way of protecting animals and wildlife.
 We are here to educate the masses about this critical issue and ensure a healthy habitat, including free roaming Tule Elk herds for generations to come.
 We are here to ensure that the park makes the right decision.